visgl/deck.gl/docs/api-reference/core/deck.md

 * `width` (Number, optional) - width of the bouding box in pixels.
 Default `1`.
 * `height` (Number, optional) - height of the bouding box in pixels.
 Default `1`.
 * `layerIds` (Array, optional) - a list of layer ids to query from.
 If not specified, then all pickable and visible layers are queried.
+* `maxObjects` (Number, optional) - if specified, limits the number of objects that can be returned.

 Returns: